Defra-Data-Science-Centre-of-Excellence/oiflib/docs/source/installation.rst

 Installation
 ============

-The library uses :ref:`poetry` for dependency management, so you'll need to install poetry to install the library's dependencies.
+The library uses poetry for dependency management, so you'll need to install poetry to install the library's dependencies.
 To install poetry, follow the instructions here_.
+For more information about poetry, see :ref:`version-and-dependency-management-label`.

 .. _here: https://python-poetry.org/docs/#installation